November 12 - The Oregon Whale Explosion Of 1970

 This Date in History

-In the long history of misguided problem-solving, few solutions have achieved the spectacular notoriety of the Great Whale Explosion of 1970.
-What began as a standard beach cleanup would transform into an unforgettable demonstration of how not to dispose of eight tons of decomposing whale, ultimately showering the beaches of Florence, Oregon, with chunks of blubber and leaving onlookers diving for cover from raining whale parts.
+In the long history of misguided problem-solving, few efforts have achieved the notoriety of the Great Whale Explosion of 1970.
+What began as a routine cleanup operation turned into a cautionary tale of government overconfidence and unintended consequences.
+On that day, the beaches of Florence, Oregon, were showered with chunks of blubber after highway officials attempted to dispose of a dead whale using dynamite, creating one of the strangest spectacles in American history.

-The saga began when a 45-foot sperm whale fought its final battle in the shallow waters near Florence, Oregon, in mid-November 1970.
-Local residents discovered the distressed creature during its final hours, but despite their concern, nothing could be done to save it.
-After the whale's death, ocean currents pushed the massive carcass onto the beach, where it lay decomposing in the sand.
-As the days passed, the deteriorating whale carcass began creating serious public health concerns, and officials faced an unprecedented challenge that would soon become a legendary tale of good intentions gone explosively wrong.
+The story began when a forty-five-foot, eight-ton sperm whale washed ashore near Florence in early November 1970.
+Locals gathered as the whale’s carcass, bloated and decomposing, began to rot under the coastal sun.
+Its stench spread for miles.
+State officials quickly realized that something had to be done.
+Because Oregon’s beaches were legally designated as state highways, responsibility for the cleanup fell to the Oregon State Highway Division.
+The job ultimately landed on the desk of a civil engineer named George Thornton, who had never before handled a task involving marine life—or explosives.

-The responsibility for removing the whale fell to the Oregon Highway Division because the beaches were classified as state highways.
-George Thornton, a highway engineer with no experience in marine mammal disposal, found himself leading the operation.
-Traditional disposal methods seemed impractical - the whale was too large to bury without heavy equipment, too decomposed to cut up and remove piece by piece, and too massive to haul away intact.
-Burning it would create unbearable smoke, and leaving it to decompose naturally would pose health risks to the growing number of curious onlookers.
+Thornton and his team considered their options.
+Burying the whale would require heavy machinery and an enormous pit.
+Cutting it apart and hauling it away would be hazardous and labor-intensive.
+Burning it would produce thick, toxic smoke.
+Leaving it to decay naturally, meanwhile, was out of the question, as its odor and the risk of disease were attracting both seagulls and curious spectators.
+In search of a quicker solution, the engineers reached out to the U.S. Navy for advice.
+The answer seemed simple: use dynamite to obliterate the carcass so that the remains could be scattered and eaten by scavengers.

 Historical Context